hph/terminal-quotes/README.md

 To do
 =====
-* Write scrapers for varios quote websites
+* Write scrapers for various quote websites.
-* Allow users to automatically add quotes with commands by using scrapers
+* Allow users to automatically add quotes with commands by using scrapers.
-* Clean and expand code where needed
+* Clean and expand code where needed.
-* Add support for Windows and Mac
+* Add support for Windows and Mac.